telerik/winforms-docs/richtexteditor/features/raddocumenteditor.md

 {{endregion}}

-You can also cancel the execution of the undo group, and it won't be recorded in the history:#_[C#] _
+You can also cancel the execution of the undo group, and it won't be recorded in the history:

 {{source=..\SamplesCS\RichTextEditor\Features\DocumentEditorCode.cs region=cancel}}
 {{source=..\SamplesVB\RichTextEditor\Features\DocumentEditorCode.vb region=cancel}}